equipe-66-aba/asm/README.md

 From now we are generating artificial data to allow frontend interact with backend.

-# Next steps

-Create the endpoints to create new data

 # How to use?

 You shoud have install the `docker-compose`.
 You can download [here](https://docs.docker.com/compose/install/)